orbeon/orbeon-forms-doc/form-builder/mcp.md

 [\[SINCE Orbeon Forms 2025.1.2\]](/release-notes/orbeon-forms-2025.1.2.md)

-This is an early access feature, which means that it is not yet fully documented and may change in the future.
-If you are interested in using or contributing to this feature, please contact us.
+This is an early access feature.
+We're actively working to improve it by creating more tools that expose additional Form Builder functionality to AI agents and by improving the documentation and ergonomics.
+We believe it is already very useful, which is why we want to make it available to you early.
+Please let us know if you have any feedback.

 ## What it does

-The Form Builder MCP server exposes Form Builder functionality to AI agents via the MCP (Model Context Protocol), a standard protocol supported by most AI agents.
-This allows AI agents to interact with Form Builder, for example to:
+The Form Builder MCP server makes Form Builder's features available to AI agents through the MCP (Model Context Protocol), which is a standard protocol supported by most AI agents.
+This allows AI agents to interact with Form Builder to:

 - create forms based on user instructions
 - modify existing forms based on user instructions
-- retrieve information about forms, such as their structure and metadata
+- retrieve information about forms, such as their structure and metadata.

 Orbeon Forms provides both: